 This image, which was captured on 14 July 2017, is also featured on the Earth from Space video programme.

-ESA astronaut Alexander Gerst captured this image of the Earth and the Moon from the International Space Station on shared it on his social media channels saying: "The toughest thing for me in space is knowing that only a few humans will ever see our planet like this.
+ESA astronaut Alexander Gerst captured this image of the Earth and the Moon from the International Space Station and shared it on his social media channels saying: "The toughest thing for me in space is knowing that only a few humans will ever see our planet like this.
 It will be essential for our species to eventually to change that."

 This image, from the NASA/ESA Hubble Space Telescope’s Advanced Camera for Surveys (ACS), reveals thousands of globular clusters lying at the core of a galaxy cluster.
 It was created by a Hubble survey that drew on data from three of the telescope’s separate observing programmes to explore the centre of the Coma cluster, a huge gathering of over 1000 galaxies, about 320 million light-years away, all bound together by gravity.